Canon 1D X versus Canon 6D Mark II

 |Nikon D4 (⇒ lft | rgt)||Full Frame||16.2||4928||3280||1080/30p||24.7||13.1||2965||89|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 6D Mark II provides a faster frame rate than the 1DX.
 It can shoot movie footage at 1080/60p, while the 1DX is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX and the 6D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Canon 1D X, the Canon 6D Mark II, and comparable cameras.
+The adjacent table lists some of the other core features of the Canon 1D X and Canon 6D Mark II along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 1D X (⇒ rgt)||optical||YES||3.2||1040||fixed||no||8000||14.0||no||no|